abhijit91/GettingAndCleaningDataCourseProject/README.md

   - train/
   - test/
 2. A tidy dataset
+  - tidyData.txt
-3. A code book describingch variable nd its value in thetidy data set
+3. A code book describing each variable and its value in the tidy data set
 4. An explicit and exact recipe you used to go from 1 -> 2,3
 5. Analysis Script
   - run_analysis.R